mdm-code/gsnip/README.md

 ## Future plans

 1. Common interface for flat files and databases.
-Right now it just parses a text file.
-Databases would require some more abstarction in the code.
+Right now the program parses a text file.
+Databases would require some more abstraction introduced in the code.
-2. Make it a server plus a client where it spin up a server and the the client and server talk to each other over a Unix Domain Socket.
-I'd like to keep the commands as they are, therfore, I would rather refrain from TCP.
+2. Make it a server plus a client where it spin up a server, and the client and server talk to each other over a Unix Domain Socket.
+I'd like to keep the commands as they are, therefore, I would rather refrain from TCP.
-3. I want the client to consequently rely on STDIN.
+3. I want the client to consequently rely on standard input.
-4. I have to ponder over ADD and DELETE commands and how to implement them, if at all.
+4. I have to ponder over `ADD` and `DELETE` commands and how to implement them, if at all.
+Wouldn't it be good to use just Vim and a snippet for `gsnip` snippets?